How to Pick a Sleeping Bag

 BUY A BAG FOR THE COLDEST TEMP YOU'LL ENCOUNTER.

 5 to 25 DEGREE FAHRENHEIT bags are often called "two or three season", as they're able to cover most temperatures met in the outdoors in spring, summer and fall.
 Just be sure you're checking the temperatures for the area you'll be exploring, not just noting the season.
 Summers can be cold too.
-If you only have the cash to buy one bag and plan to do a lot of outdoor exploring, something in this range will offer the most bang for your buck.
+Sleeping bags can cost so if you only have the cash to buy one and plan to do a lot of outdoor exploring, something in this range will offer the most bang for your buck.
 Plus there are always ways to bolster the warmth when going on a one-off winter camping adventure.

 30 to 55 DEGREE FAHRENHEIT are typically reserved for summertime sleeping.
 While it is certainly possible to see these temperature ranges in spring and fall, you probably won't want to chance it.
 The more time you spend in the backcountry, the more likely you are to meet a rapid and unexpected change in temperature.
 If you're a fair weather, warm temperatures only kind of hiker, this range will be a great option for you.